Welcome, St. Raphael School Families!

-- Click to download the first option listed, Zoom Client for Meetings.
+- Click to download the first option listed: Zoom Client for Meetings.

 - Open and run the installer on your computer.

-2) Launch the Zoom application/program on your computer.
+- Launch the app on your computer.

-5) You will be prompted for a meeting ID number, which we will provide to you prior to the class session.
+You will be prompted for a meeting ID number, which we will provide to you prior to the class session.
 You will use this same ID number each time you join this class.

 As our name implies, we seek to present all teaching and learning restfully with scholé.
-While scholé as an idea originated with the Greeks, it was transformed and extended by the Church, especially in monastic centers of education.
-St. Raphael School seeks to recover this approach to education that is contemplative, “liturgical,” restful, and full of Christian peace.
+While scholé as an idea originated with the Greeks, it was transformed and extended by the church, especially in monastic centers of education.
+Scholé Academy seeks to recover this approach to education that is contemplative, “liturgical,” restful, and full of Christian peace.
 Our faith commitment is summarized in the Nicene Creed:

 And in one Lord Jesus Christ, the Son of God, the Only-begotten, Begotten of the Father before all ages, Light of Light, Very God of Very God, Begotten, not made; of one essence with the Father, by whom all things were made: